 MENSTRUAL CUP â€” I’ve been using silicone menstrual cups since I was 16.
 I probably saved a lot of money not buying tampons or pads throughout the years.
 I used to use DivaCup, but I switched to OrganiCup when I had to get a new one.
 They are pretty similar, but I prefer the OrganiCup because its larger holes make it easier to clean.

 REUSABLE SHOWER CAP â€” So kitsch.
 The listing say there’s a microfiber lining, but mine doesn’t, which is good because I can use the cap for leave-in hair treatments.

 SHAMPOO BAR â€”Â Right now I’m using ones byÂ Ethique, which I really like.
 I still use liquid conditioners, however.
-I wanted to continue using bar soaps for my body, but my dermatologist said it was too harsh for my me, so now I use this nontoxic baby wash.
+I wanted to continue using bar soaps for my body, but my dermatologist said it was too harsh for my skin, so now I use this nontoxic baby wash.

 CRYSTAL NAIL FILE â€” Sustainable option to emery nail files, and works better too.
 Just wash after each use.
 I’ve had mine for 2+ years now.

 See the all sustainable makeup I use in this post.

 Note: Many will recommend switching to a bamboo toothbrush.
 While the nylon bristles are not biodegradable, it’s still a more sustainable option if you like manual toothbrushes already.
 I find that my rechargeable electric toothbrush cleans better and I only have to replace the brush head so I’ll continue using it.